levijb/Exploratory_Text_Analytics_Project/README.md

 Files:
 - Data: JSON files with lyrics downlaoded from Genius.
 - Data files: CSV files(some compresesed) of dataframes created throughout the analysis.
+- Images: Pictures of plots and tables included in the report.